microsoft/Reporting-Services/APISamples/typescript/README.md

 # run the sample
 npm run dev
 ```
+The samples assumes that the report server instance is running in localhost.
 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a